OAXFoundation/OpenANXToken/README.md

   * OAX tokens are otherwise able to be transferred freely without further KYC requirements

 * Unsold Tranche 1 Tokens
-  * Any tokens unsold from the tranche 1 quote will be locked away from 1 year along with the tranche 2 tokens
+  * Any tokens unsold from the tranche 1 quota will be locked away for 1 year along with the tranche 2 tokens

 * Locked Tokens
   * Accounts holding 1 or 2 year locked tokens will also be able to participant in the public crowdsale